Clintonnick3/Industrial-Copper-Modeling/README.md

 # About The app

-Creating a colourful dashboard to predict selling price and predicted status , which comes with a dropdown of selecting several features to predict the selling price of copper
+Creating a colourful dashboard to predict selling price and predicted status , which comes with dropdowns of selecting several features to predict the selling price of copper.

 ![psp](https://github.com/Clintonnick3/Industrial-Copper-Modeling/assets/129974527/2fa726ee-9591-45eb-af3e-78e382e61032)

+Training and Evaluating the diffrent classification models such as ExtraTreesClassifier, XGBClassifier, or Logistic Regression, using appropriate evaluation metrics such as accuracy, precision, recall, F1 score, and AUC curve.
+ML Regression model which predicts continuous variable ‘Selling_Price’.
+ML Classification model which predicts Status: WON or LOST.
+Creating a streamlit page where you can insert each column value and you will get the Selling_Price predicted value or Status(Won/Lost).